Skip to main content

 I wanted to write a little about the struggle of giving things time, when taking time to know them and end up pushing them aside.

-When you believe you shouldn't start before you truly know you like them exactly as they are.
+When you believe you should not start before you truly know you like them exactly as they are.

 You might find yourself giving them insight on how you wish things would be,

-how the right person would sweep you of your feet,
+how the right person would sweep you off your feet,

 and actually end up feeling like you given them advice,on how to make an impression on someone else they find nice.